Nihan backs amendment to prevent MPs from party change

 The amendment, passed on Wednesday, stipulates that MPs could lose their seats if they switch allegiance to another political party.

-The amendment, passed and ratified on Wednesday, stipulates that MPs could lose their seats if they switch allegiance to another political party.
+The amendment, passed and ratified on Wednesday, stipulates that MPs will lose their seats if they switch allegiance to another political party.

 According to Nihan, it is unfair for MPs to change parties after the people have voted for them based on the party’s platform.